opensafely-core/ehrql/docs/includes/generated_docs/language__series.md

 <div markdown="block" class="indent">
-Return a boolean series which is True for each value in this series which is contained in `other`, where `other` can be any of the standard "container"
-types: tuple, list, set, frozenset, or dict.
+Return a boolean series which is True for each value in this series which is contained in `other`, where `other` can be any of the standard "container" types (tuple, list, set, frozenset, or dict) or another event series.
 </div>

 <div class="attr-heading" id="BoolPatientSeries.is_not_in">